wp-plugins/codepeople-post-map/readme.txt

 Note 3: To display all points in the website, use -1 as the category's ID: [codepeople-post-map cat="-1"] or  <?php echo do_shortcode('[codepeople-post-map cat="-1"]'); ?> for template.

+Note 4:	To display all points that belong to the posts with a specific tag assigned, for example the tag name "mytag", use the shortcode's attribute "tag", like follows: [codepeople-post-map tag="mytag"].
+To insert the code directly in a template, the snippet of code is:

+            <?php echo do_shortcode('[codepeople-post-map tag="mytag"]'); ?>

 If you prefer configure your map directly from the shortcode, then you must enter an attribute for each map feature to specify.
 For example:

             [codepeople-post-map width="500" height="500"]